Ensemble spin relaxation of shallow donor qubits in ZnO: Theoretical description of T 1 T 1 and comparison to experiments

 where $\gamma = g\mu_\mathrm{B} B/k_\mathrm{B} T$ and $k_\mathrm{B}T$ is the thermal energy.

+We note that the simple model used here to calculate donor electronic states does not take into account the anisotropy of the electron effective mass and the presence of a short-range impurity potential~\cite{Meyer:2004tt}.
+These effects result in a small shift of $E_{1s}$~\cite{Meyer:2004tt} and consequently slightly affect the \Tone\ value through the denominator in Eq.~\eqref{eq:Gamma_final}.
+However, we neglect these small corrections in order to keep our model simple.
+We also note, that the spin-flip rate~\eqref{eq:Gamma_final} is quite universal, since it does not depend on the electron effective mass, as the $E_{1s}$ value can be taken from experiment.
+Also, other mechanisms of electron-phonon interaction, such as deformation potential and direct spin-phonon interaction are less efficient at small phonon wave vectors, result in smaller spin-flip rates and $T_1 \propto B^{-7}$ dependence not observed in the experiment~\cite{ref:linpeng2016lsr}.

 Figure~\ref{fig:Bdep} includes the theoretically expected \Tone\ curves.
 The theoretical \Tone\ curves include no fit parameters and lie remarkably close to the experimental values.
+The calculated \Tone\ values are sensitive to the values of the piezoelectric constants, which have quite a wide spread in the literature.
+This spread may result in $\sim$2-times change of the calculated \Tone\, which still gives a good agreement with experiment.
 Additionally, through much of the experimental range of magnetic fields, the expected relationship $T_1(\bm B \parallel x) \approx 2 T_1(\bm B \parallel z)$ is approximately observed.
 However, the experimental exponential dependence deviates from the expected $B^{-5}$ (see Eqs.~\ref{eq:Gamma_final} and~\ref{eq:T1}).
 Specifically, in the Faraday geometry, a softening of the exponent is observed at higher fields; while, in the Voigt geometry, a $B^{-4}$ dependence is observed across the full experimental range of magnetic fields (as shown in Fig.~\ref{fig:Bdep}).
 If we extrapolate \Tone\ to lower fields, we may expect a cross-over between Faraday and Voigt geometry \Tone\ to occur for fields below 2\,T. This discrepancy suggests that while spin-orbit coupling is the dominant relaxation mechanism for donor-bound electrons in ZnO, there is an additional mechanism.